Connect with others who understand.

 • Clear your schedule.

-• Bring a loved one to keep you company.
+• Have a friend or loved one join you for company.

 • Bring food or snacks.

-• Bring a tablet or other electronic device to watch videos, listen to a podcast or music, or play games.
+• Take a tablet or other electronic device to watch videos, listen to a podcast or music, or play games.

-The goal of infusion therapy is to make you feel better, slow disease progression, and reduce symptoms and flare-ups, but you may leave the center feeling tired and weak.
-It’s important that you take the time to rest in a relaxing environment after your treatment to let your body recover.
+The goal of infusion therapy is to make you feel better, slow disease progression, and reduce symptoms and flare-ups.
+However, you may leave the center feeling tired and weak.
+Make sure to take time to rest in a relaxing environment after your treatment to let your body recover.

 7. Some People Experience a ‘Crap Gap’ Between Infusions